peterkhe1999/CheatSheet/OSCP/README.md

 Once a user is authenticated, Windows generates an **access token** that is assigned to that user.
 The token itself describes the **security context** of a given user.

 The **security context** is a set of rules or attributes that are currently in effect.
-The security context of a token consists of the SID of the user, SIDs of the groups the user is a member of, the user and group privileges, and further information describing the scope of the token.
+The security context of a token consists of the SID of the user, SIDs of the groups the user is a member of, the user and group privileges, and information describing the scope of the token.

 When a user starts a process or thread, a token will be assigned to these objects.
 This token, called a **primary token**, specifies which permissions the process or threads have when interacting with another object and is a copy of the access token of the user.